World Cup 2026 Stadiums

 Which major stage will be played at Houston Stadium?

-Houston Stadium reaches the a round of 16 match in the confirmed 2026 schedule.
+Houston Stadium reaches a Round of 16 match in the confirmed World Cup 2026 schedule.
+That stage is the best quick signal for how intense demand may become around the venue's busiest matchday.